2 Timothy 1 – A Spirit of Boldness

 Therefore I remind you to stir up the gift of God which is in you through the laying on of my hands.

 ii.
-On the other hand, we get the sense Paul was a man of deep love, but also a man who never shied away from confrontation.
+If it was true that Timothy was the kind of man who avoided confrontation, it was good that he saw Paul’s example.
+Paul was a man of deep love, but also a man who never shied away from confrontation.
 A significant example was when he publicly rebuked the Apostle Peter (Galatians 2:11-21).
 Timothy already had a shepherd’s tender heart for the sheep; Paul wanted to develop within him the boldness necessary to really lead and protect the flock.

 iii.
 In 1 and 2 Timothy there are no less than 25 different places where Paul encouraged Timothy to be bold, to not shy away from confrontation, to stand up where he needs to stand up and be strong.
-This was something that Timothy, being the kind of person he was, needed to hear.
+Because of who Timothy was and the responsibilities he had to bear, this was what Timothy needed to hear.

 i.
-Some who appear bold really are just full of bluster; they use a confrontational, in-your-face attitude to mask a lot of pain and insecurity.
-They need to become really bold and secure in the Lord, instead of full of bluster.
+Some who appear bold really are just good at pretending.
+They use a confrontational, in-your-face attitude to mask a lot of pain and insecurity.
+They need to become really bold and secure in the Lord, instead of pretending and hiding behind a mask of false courage.

 c.
-Stir up the gift of God which is in you: Timothy could not be passive, and just let it all happen; he needed to be bold and to stir up the gift of God which is in you.
-God may have gifted a person, but just because someone has certain gifts does not mean that they are being used for His glory and Kingdom.
-Many gifts need to be stirred up.
+Stir up the gift of God which is in you: Timothy could not be passive and just let it all happen; he needed to be bold and to stir up the gift of God which is in you.
+Some have gifts given to them by God, but those gifts are neglected.
+They need to be stirred up and put into action.

 d.
 Stir up: This has the idea of stirring up a fire to keep it burning bright and strong; a fire left to itself will always burn out, but God wants us to keep our gifts burning strong for Him.